GTO? More like GT-NO!

 As the table shows, the smaller we bet, the more value hands we need to have, and the larger we bet, the more we should bluff.

-There’s no point to GTO since an exploitable strategy has a higher profit ceiling
+There’s no point to learning GTO since an exploitable strategy has a higher profit ceiling

 While we’ve already established that an effective exploitative style will yield more expected value (EV) than a GTO strategy, this doesn’t mean you should disregard GTO altogether.